Chefs Notes

 Home » Recipes

-Gluten-Free Mac and Cheese Recipe
+Creamy & Gooey Mac n' Cheese Recipe

 Jump to Recipe Print Recipe

-In my opinion, Gluten-Free Mac and Cheese should be creamy and gooey—exactly how comfort food is meant to be.
-But too often, I see people serving mac and cheese that turns into a solid mass of greasy, dry pasta.
-This usually happens because the dish is overcooked, causing the fat to separate from the cheese.
 If that's how you prefer your mac and cheese, that's okay!
-But if you're like me and want a gluten-free mac and cheese recipe that’s rich, creamy, and full of flavour, keep reading.
+But if you're like me and want a gluten-free mac and cheese recipe that's rich, creamy, and full of flavour, keep reading.
 This four-cheese version is everything you've dreamed of and more.
-You’ll find the recipe below, plus some helpful tips for perfecting this delicious dish.
+You'll find the recipe below, plus some helpful tips for perfecting this delicious dish.

 The Four Cheeses